 Food Costs in Greece

 If you’re suffering from sticker shock after reading about the cost of flights and accommodations, you’ll be pleased to learn that Greece is one of the more affordable European countries as far as food and dining out.

 First, breakfast is included at most hotels and resorts (but do confirm that before booking.)
 If not, expect to pay less than $5 per person for coffee and a pastry at a cafe each morning.

 The key to saving money on Greek food is to eat at local establishments (and you probably came for the fresh seafood and local food anyway) or try some street food.
 A large lunch at a taverna is usually $10-15 per person, but many families opt to just grab fast food sandwiches or a light bite and feta cheese from bakeries or cafes so they can picnic on the beach or between sightseeing adventures.

 A hearty sandwich or cheap gyros will be less than $5 from local shops or stands.
 For dinner, expect to only pay about $15-20 per person for a multi-course dinner at local restaurants (less for children who don’t yet have big appetites).

 A few budget busters in Greece, however, are cocktails or imported wine.
 Best to stick to beer or the house wine if you don’t want to spend a lot of money on drinks.

-And resort restaurant prices are often considerably more than the locally-owned places, so consider how accessible these restaurants would be when choosing a resort location if you want to save money on dining.
+Just keep in mind that this will be much pricier if you eat at the hotel restaurants, especially those specializing in gastronomy or fine dining.
+Resort restaurant prices are often considerably more than the locally-owned places, so consider how accessible these restaurants would be when choosing a resort location if you want to save money on dining.